- Booster Gold

 Booster Gold is among the figures in Mattel's 6-inch DC Universe figures.
 There are two, slightly-different versions of this figure: Classic (Mark I power-suit with collar) and the rarer Modern (Mark IB power-suit without-collar and with miscolored gloves).
 Both include an accessory of Skeets II, though the the Modern costumed variant opens to reveal a small Mr. Mind inside.

-This includes a 6.75" Booster Gold figure modeled on art by series artist Kevin Maguire.
+This line of figures based on the classic 1980s Justice League International comics includes a 6.75" Booster Gold figure modeled on art by original series artist Kevin Maguire.

 Beginning in 2008, Eaglemoss Publishing Group LTD of the United Kingdom began publishing the DC Comics Super Hero Collection, a monthly 20-page magazine shipped with a licensed DC character.
 Each figurine is cast in lead and hand-painted.
 The Booster Gold figurine, number 20 in the series, was released in September 2009, is approximately 4" tall, and weighs approximately 4 pounds.
 The accompanying magazine includes an extensive, illustrated biography of Booster Gold, his adventures, his friends, and his enemies.